 Garlic Parmesan Chicken and Pasta

-This garlic parmesan chicken and pasta is a creamy, flavorful dish that combines tender chicken, perfectly cooked pasta, and a rich, cheesy sauce.
-With hints of garlic, white wine, and sun dried tomatoes, this one-pan meal feels indulgent but is simple enough for any night of the week.
+This garlic parmesan chicken and pasta is a creamy, comforting dish made with tender chicken, perfectly cooked pasta, and a rich, cheesy sauce.
+Flavored with garlic, white wine, and sun-dried tomatoes, it feels indulgent yet easy enough for a weeknight meal.

 A plate of parmesan behind a white bowl with the chicken pasta